BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 If there are multiple HITs, you need to accept each of them before complete it.
 Checking the `Auto-accept next HIT` can improve the efficiency.

-#### Notes
+Note that one Amazon account can only accept the one set of HITs.
-- It seems that one AWS account can only accept the HIT once.
-In order to complete multiple assignments, prepare multiple AMT worker accounts in advance.
+In order to complete multiple set of HITs, prepare multiple accounts in advance.

 ### Examine Results
 Now we can go back to the requester Sandbox to check the results.